Neema-2016/PHP-Constants/index.md

 Ready to learn?
 Let's begin!

 ### What a PHP Constant is
-From the above covered introduction, constants can be compared to but not the same as variables.
+From the above-covered introduction, constants can be compared to but not the same as variables.
 Unlike variables, once we initialize or define a constant, we cannot change the value attached to it when executing a script at any point in time.
 Of course there exists an exception for this condition when we use (magic constants) instead.
 We will not cover magic constants in this article but you could find content on the same from [here](https://www.tutorialrepublic.com/php-tutorial/php-magic-constants.php) that explains magic constants concept profoundly.
-Due to their immutable nature, PHP Constants come in handy when defining data like configuration settings including website's base URL, database username and passwords, to mention but a few.
+Due to their immutable nature, PHP Constants come in handy when defining data like configuration settings including the website's base URL, database username and passwords, to mention but a few.

 ### PHP Constants naming conventions
-It is important to note that PHP Constants are **case sensitive** .
+It is important to note that PHP constants are **case-sensitive** .
 Also, when naming constants, they **must** begin with either a letter or an *underscore(_)*.
 Next when we get to create a constant, we will also see that the constant names are **always** in uppercase.